-UW survey: Most Wyoming residents likely to get COVID-19 vaccine
+UW Survey: Most Wyoming residents likely to get COVID-19 vaccine

-LARAMIE -- A majority of Wyoming residents are willing to be vaccinated for COVID-19, according to a survey conducted by the University of Wyoming.
+LARAMIE — A majority of Wyoming residents are willing to be vaccinated for COVID-19, according to a University of Wyoming survey.

-With reports that a vaccine for the novel coronavirus will soon be available to the public, 31% of survey respondents said they would definitely take the vaccine, and 27% said they would probably take the vaccine.
+With reports that a vaccine for the novel coronavirus will soon be available to the public, 31 percent of survey respondents said they would definitely take the vaccine, and 27 percent said they would probably take the vaccine.

-Another 13% of Wyomingites sampled responded that they probably would not take the vaccine, and 23% responded that they definitely would not.
+Thirteen percent of Wyomingites sampled responded that they probably would not take the vaccine, and 23 percent responded that they definitely would not.

 Telephone interviews with 614 Wyoming residents selected at random were conducted in mid-October by the Wyoming Survey and Analysis Center’s Survey Research Center.
 The survey has a margin of error of plus or minus 4 percentage points.